-When your child isn't getting the support they need at school, hiring a special education advocate can feel like the next best step.
+When your child isn't getting the special education services they need at school, hiring a special education advocate or IEP advocate can feel like the next best step.
 But for many families, one question stops them in their tracks: Can we actually afford this?

 Special education advocacy services can feel expensive, especially to families already stretched thin.
-In this blog post, we'll break down real-world pricing data from 2024–2025 for special education advocates and attorneys across the U.S., and explain why effective advocacy is a smart, long-term investment in your child's future.
+In this comprehensive guide, we'll break down real-world pricing data from 2024–2025 for special education advocates and special education attorneys across the U.S., and explain why effective advocacy is a smart, long-term investment in your child's future.

-Along the way, we'll show how FindParentAdvocates.com offers high-quality support at an ethical price, with no hefty retainers and clear value bundles that maximize your dollars.
+Along the way, we'll show how FindParentAdvocates.com offers high-quality IEP support at an ethical price through our Families First sliding-scale program, with no hefty retainers and transparent pricing that works for your family budget.

 Typical Rates in 2024–2025